-If you want to enjoy one of these shows live, you should know that they are usually quite reasonably priced and that it is one of the most worthwhile plans in all of New York.
+If you want to enjoy one of these live shows you should know that they are usually quite reasonably priced and it is one of the most worthwhile plans in all of New York.
 You just have to review the catalog in advance and enjoy first hand all the charms of Broadway.

 Visit the Statue of Liberty